syncfusion-content/windowsforms-docs/WindowsForms/statusbaradv/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion StatusBarAdv for Windows Forms
-description: Overview
+description: An overview about StatusBarAdv control which can display StatusBarPanels with enhanced backgrounds and appearances with the theme support
 platform: WindowsForms
 control: StatusBarAdv
 documentation: ug